-31.03 Purpose.
+31.01 Introduction.

-It is the policy of this Court to utilize mediation to promote greater efficiency and public satisfaction through the facilitation of the earliest possible resolution for Delaware County Domestic Relations cases through the use of mediation.
+Mediation is a process in which a mediator facilitates communication and negotiation between parties to assist them in reaching a voluntary agreement regarding their dispute.
+It is the policy of this Court to utilize mediation to promote greater efficiency and public satisfaction through the facilitation of the earliest possible resolution of Delaware County Domestic Relations cases using mediation.